hhergeth/CudaTracerLib/README.md

 The microfacet and spectral probability distribution files from Mitsuba/PBRT are also necessary.
 They can be obtained from the [Mitsuba build](http://www.mitsuba-renderer.org/download.html) or [here from the repository](https://www.mitsuba-renderer.org/repos/mitsuba).
 Only the _data/ior_ and _data/microfacet_ folders are required.

+Examples of how to use this library and an implementation of a custom rendering algorithm can be found in the [Github wiki](https://github.com/hhergeth/CudaTracerLib/wiki/Code-Examples).

 ### Acknowledgements
 I would like to thank Wenzel Jakob for allowing me to use a lot of his work from Mitsuba - http://www.mitsuba-renderer.org.
 This includes the general interfaces and implementation of the `BSDF`, `Emitter`, `Sensor` classes.
 Furthermore I have used his `MicrofacetDistribution` and `RoughTransmittance` classes as well as the design of the `SamplingRecord` classes.